 I am Tyler J. Wagner, a technical leader with over 25 years engineering experience in software and networks.
-I’ve worked on planet-scale advertising systems, distributed Linux systems, satellite networks, local and wireless networks, and data centres.
-I can be found on Facebook, Instagram, Twitter, and LinkedIn.
+I’ve worked on planet-scale advertising and commerce systems, distributed Linux systems, satellite networks, and data centre infrastructure.
+I can be found on Facebook, Instagram, and LinkedIn.
 If you’ve seen a user named “tolaris” somewhere, that’s probably me.

-I now lead a team of Google Site Reliability Engineers (SREs) who oversee the Ad Manager, AdSense and AdMob user interfaces.
-Life at Google is awesome; you should visit some time.
-Standard disclaimer: The opinions stated here are my own, not necessarily those of my company.
+For over a decade, I’ve led teams of Google Site Reliability Engineers (SREs) who are responsible for the reliability of Google Ads and Google Shopping.
+Google is full of interesting people and hard problems.
+Standard disclaimer: The opinions stated here are my own, not necessarily those of my employer.

 Until late 2014, I was the Chief Technology Officer of Talia Ltd, a satellite Internet services provider and Linux consulting and network engineering company.
 Talia operates its own teleport and maintains a VSAT network spanning 8 satellites and 1500 modems across the Middle East, South Asia, and Africa.
 I led the team that built this network from the ground up.